EstherSeyi/payout-process/README.txt

 Add .env file with variables as stated in the .env.example file

+## Assumptions you have made

+I'm not persisting app's state, data is lost if a user refreshes, since it's a payout process, I'm assuming it's a good idea not to persist data.

 ## Instructions to configure and prepare the source code to build and run properly.

 Run `yarn start` to get app running.